ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 3. Next, configure the button variable you just got in step 2.
 Remember you first need to check if the port is ready to be configured:
    ![](images/ConfigureGpioSpec.png)
-   - Note: when when checking the return value from gpio_pin_configure_dt, the order of arguments are reversed from what you're probably used to: `ret < 0` vs `0 > ret`.
+   - Note: when checking the return value from gpio_pin_configure_dt, the order of arguments are reversed from what you're probably used to: `ret < 0` vs `0 > ret`.
 This is sometimes called "Yoda notation" and it prevents accidental assignment instead of comparison.
 For example, if you wanted to check if `my_int` is equal to 5, you might use `if (my_int == 5) { /* do thing */ }`,